moroz/moroz.dev/content/blog/secure-cookie-library-in-go-from-scratch.md

 }
 ```

-Since this type is not exported, define a constructor that will validate the key and return a `Store` if the key satisfies our requirements:
+Since this type is not exported, we can only use it if we also define a constructor function.
+We can use this opportunity to validate the length of the provided secret key:

 ```go
 var ErrKeySize = errors.New("Invalid key size")